Randal's Monday

 Randal's Monday is a dark-comedy adventure game by Spanish indie developer Nexus Game Studio, released in 2014.

 Game-play

 The game relies on a series of 'guesswork' puzzles.
-The game contains references to media such as Portal, The Twilight Zone, The Shawshank Redemption, Back to the Future, Super Ghouls 'n Ghosts, The Office, Blade Runner, Terminator and Fraggle Rock.
+The game contains references to media such as Portal, The Twilight Zone, The Shawshank Redemption, Clerks, Back to the Future, Super Ghouls 'n Ghosts, The Office, Blade Runner, Terminator and Fraggle Rock.
 The game has different-colored lines of dialogue and emphasis on humor, like classic LucasArts games out of SCUMM.

 Plot

 The plot centers around a character named Randal, a sociopath and kleptomaniac, who becomes stuck in a Groundhog Day-esque loop.
 The game's dark humor has been compared to that of Hector: Badge of Carnage.

 Development

 Randal's Monday was the first video game of Nexus Game Studio.

 Jeff Anderson, who played Randal, described the game as an homage to early 2D LucasArts titles.
-While this game contains a character named Randal, it bears no relation to the character from the films Clerks and Clerks II, also named Randal and played by Anderson.
+While this game contains a character named Randal, it bears no relation to the character from the View Askewniverse film franchise, also named Randal and played by Anderson.
 In Clerks, Anderson's character was named Randal Graves, while in Randal's Monday, his character is named Randal Hicks, possibly a reference to another Clerks character, Dante Hicks (Brian O'Halloran).